(Back to Pennsylvania Haunted Index)

 This first story took place during the Revolutionary War.
 A scout for George Washington, probably a friend of the owner, Robert Callahan made a rendezvous lovers' date with his lovely girlfriend at Robert Callahan's home/trading post, to be held after the young man's latest military assignment.
 Unfortunately, he was killed.
 She never heard of his death.
-The day that he was supposed to return came and past, making his young beloved more and more anxious, unable to eat.
+The day that he was supposed to return came and passed, making his young beloved more and more anxious, unable to eat.
 After months of waiting, she died of a broken heart.

 Another more scandalous story explains that Robert Callahan was a married man with a family at another site, but had this young woman on the side, living with him in this building.
 She foolishly slept with him, and wanted marriage to improve her status; becoming a married woman instead of a mistress.
 Finally, Robert promised to marry her when he came back from his upcoming trip.
 He stayed away for quite awhile, hoping that she would be so happy to see him, that marriage wouldn't be brought up.

 Unfortunately, because of his long absence, she became more and more distraught, and finally died from an illness she caught, and couldn't fight off, because her emotional distress had lowered her immunity.
 She remained a disgraced, kept woman in her death.